equivalent/scrapbook2/archive/blogs/2016-09-cors-rails-assets-cdn-heroku.md

 #### Heroku Solution Rails 4 and lower

-If you are dealing with Rails 4 and lower you will hate me.
+If you are dealing with Rails 4 and lower under Heroku you will hate me.
 I have no solution that I'm sure will work.
 Please read article [Rails 5 allows setting custom HTTP Headers for assets](http://blog.bigbinary.com/2015/10/31/rails-5-allows-setting-custom-http-headers-for-assets.html) or [this PR](https://github.com/rails/rails/pull/19135) and you will understand why.

-I'll try to point you out to some solutions, but none of them really worked for me:
+I'll try to point you out to some solutions, but **none of them really worked for me**:

 ##### Rack CORS